GET STARTED | Get Your Fair Cash Offer Today

 Can I deduct selling expenses like real estate commissions?

-- Real Estate Commissions: The fees you pay to real estate professionals can often be deducted from your taxable income.
-This deduction can help lower the costs when selling your property.
+• Real Estate Commissions: The fees you pay real estate brokers can often be deducted from your taxable income.
+You might be able to get more money when you sell your home thanks to this tax break.

 Are there deductions for capital losses on home sales?